-Here are very brief descriptions of the health plans that are used most often.
-Even though we will describe the types of health plans you can find in the private sector (work- based and individual insurance plans), you will find that many of the government sponsored plans use some of the same approaches and terms as private plans have for many years.
-You can read about government-sponsored plans, such as Medicaid, Medicare, and CHIP.
+The health plans are explained briefly here.
+Even though we will describe the types of health plans you can find in the private sector (work- based and individual insurance plans), many of the government sponsored plans use some of the same approaches and terms as private plans.
+You can learn more about government-funded programs, such as Medicare, Medicaid, and CHIP.

 Most managed care plans have lower premiums, co-pays, and/or co-insurance than traditional fee-for-service insurance.
 Premiums, co-pays, and co-insurance amounts can differ between managed care companies and even between services within the same company.
 There’s usually no need to file claim forms.